Skip to main content Skip to navigation

 Andrew Cooper

 I'm an Associate Professor in the Department of Philosophy at the University of Warwick.
 I write about nature, natural science, and German philosophy.
-My books include The Tragedy of Philosophy (SUNY Press, 2016), Kant and the Transformation of Natural History (OUP, 2023), and Amalia Holst (CUP, forthcoming).
+My books include The Tragedy of Philosophy (SUNY Press, 2016), Kant and the Transformation of Natural History (OUP, 2023), and Amalia Holst (CUP, 2024).
 At Warwick, I teach courses on philosophy of nature, philosophy of mind, and existentialism.

 I'm involved in several activities to share research in philosophy with a wide audience.
 I am a BBC/AHRC 2023 New Generation Thinker, I co-direct the London Post-Kantian Seminar, I am a member of the Warwick Centre for Research in Post-Kantian European Philosophy, and I serve on the executive committee of the UK Kant Society.
 I am also co-investigator on Empowering Young Voices with Karen Simecek, in partnership with Coventry Boys and Girls Club.